sin5678/inav_cn_wiki/Simplified-aircraft-guide..md

 * Do [Advanced accelerometer calibration](https://github.com/iNavFlight/inav/wiki/Advanced-accelerometer-calibration)
 * Do [Compass calibration](https://github.com/iNavFlight/inav/wiki/%5BWiP%5D-Quick-setup-guide#compass-calibration)
 * Select your Mixer.
 (Mainly Airplane or fixed wing)
-* If you are planning to mount the flightcontroller other than default direction.
-Example USB to left side, you need to sit board alignment in CLI.
+* If you are planning to mount the flightcontroller other than default direction, example USB to left side, you need to set board alignment in CLI.
 See [this](https://github.com/iNavFlight/inav/wiki/Advanced-accelerometer-calibration#level-calibration) for more infomation.

 ### Step 2, hooking everything up.